shayanfp/shayanweb-admin-fontchanger/readme.txt

 == Screenshots ==

-1. How does wordpress looks like after installing this plugin
+1. How WordPress will look after installing this plugin
+2. Plugin settings interface

 == Changelog ==

+= 1.7.2 - 2024-04-03 =
+* WordPress 6.5 Compatibility
+* Other minor changes

 = 1.7.1 - 2023-11-08 =
 * Added fonts preview to the admin panel settings of the plugin